curl/everything-curl/bindings.md

 Creative people have written bindings or interfaces for various environments and programming languages.
-Using one of these allows you to take advantage of curl powers from within your favourite language or system.
+Using one of these allows you to take advantage of curl powers from within your favorite language or system.
 This is a list of all known interfaces as of this writing.

 The bindings listed below are not part of the curl/libcurl distribution